Some of the most important tools to help stop the COVID-19 pandemic are safe and effective vaccines. Please check this page often for new information.

 Will I still need to wear a mask after getting a COVID-19 vaccine?

-Learn about other FAQs about the COVID-19 vaccine from the Centers for Disease Control and Prevention.
+Learn about other FAQs about the COVID-19 vaccine from the CDC.